bfad/lspec/README.markdown

 ### Pre-compiled Libraries

 1. Click the "Downloads" menu option at the top of this page.
-2. Choose the proper download for your platform
+2. Choose the proper download for your platform.
-3. Decompress the files and move lspec to `$LASSO9_HOME/bin/` and lspec.so or lspec.dylib into `$LASSO9_HOME/LassoLibraries/`
+3. Decompress the files and move lspec to `$LASSO9_HOME/bin/` and lspec.so or lspec.dylib into `$LASSO9_HOME/LassoLibraries/`.

 ### Compile From Source